uofs-simlab/pythOS/README.md

 	Built-in options are:
 	- ANALYTIC - an analytical solution (or solution using a solver not packaged in pythOS).
 To use this, the corresponding operator must be a function that takes as arguments (dt, y) and returns the new solution
-	- EXACT - a numerically exact solution.
+	- ADAPTIVE - a solution using an adaptive method to meet some tolerance
     - 'FE' forward Euler
 	- 'Heun' Heun's method
 	- 'RK3' the explicit Runge--Kutta of order 3